-CR609 Symphonic Choir
+CR609 Symphonic Choir (1 credit) Same as CR309; for graduate students.

-(1 credit, 4 hours per week) Same as CR309; for graduate students.
+CR610 Master Singers (1 credit)

-CR610 Master Singers (1 credit, 5 hours per week)
+A mixed ensemble serving as the choir for Graduate Conducting, Sacred Music and Music Education majors.
+Repertoire consists of a wide variety of choral works drawn from all style periods, works appropriate for use in churches and in schools at the secondary and post-secondary levels.
+Four semesters are required for all graduate Choral Conducting majors.
+Two semesters are required for Sacred Music majors, and those Music Education majors who have selected conducting as their performance field.
+This ensemble is non-auditioned and open to all students.

-A laboratory choral ensemble serving as the choir for recitals conducted by its own graduate student members.
-Repertoire consists of shorter choral works drawn from all style periods, works appropriate for use in churches and in schools at the secondary and post-secondary levels.
-Two semesters are required for all graduate Choral Conducting majors, Sacred Music majors, and those Music Education majors who have selected conducting as the performance field.
+CR611 Westminster Choir (1 credit)

-CR611 Westminster Choir
+Same as CR211; for graduate students.

-(1 credit, 4.5 hours per week) Same as CR211; for graduate students.
+CR618 Williamson Voices (1 credit)

-CR618 Williamson Voices (1 credit, 4.5 hours per week) Same as CR218; for graduate students.
+Same as CR218; for graduate students.

-CR621 Choral Conducting I (3)
+CR621 Choral Conducting I